Rooferly/rooferly-digital/docs/README.md

-# RooferLy Documentation
+# Rooferly Documentation

-This folder contains brand guidelines and documentation for RooferLy.
+This folder contains brand guidelines and documentation for Rooferly.

 ## Files